 In addition to PIP, Minnesota law requires liability coverage.
 This includes both bodily injury liability and property damage liability.
 The minimum limits are $30,000 for bodily injury per person, $60,000 for bodily injury per accident, and $10,000 for property damage per accident.
 These coverages help pay for injuries or damages you cause to others in an accident.

 Another essential component is uninsured and underinsured motorist coverage.
 This protects you if you’re involved in an accident with a driver who either has no insurance or lacks sufficient coverage to pay for your injuries.
-The state requires minimum coverage amounts equal to liability limits, ensuring you’re not left with hefty expenses if the at-fault driver is uninsured or underinsured.
+The state requires minimum coverage amounts equal to liability limits.
+Ensuring you’re not left with hefty expenses if the at-fault driver is uninsured or underinsured.

 Penalties for Not Carrying Required Insurance in Minnesota